givemepower8/Phaser3Practices/docs/COC.md

 - choose attack path
   - no air sweeper covered on the way unless they can take down by balloons, dragon won't move forward against the air push unless rage/haste or freeze will be used
   - close to eagle artillery to so take it as soon as possible
+  - if the enemy queen can be covered on the balloons marching path, it will be better because it will destroy the electro dragons quickly.
   - any exposed air defence so the king or queen can do a suicide attack
   - notice the possible freeze spell drop position, make sure it can cover most of the defence building
 - deploy the funneling team to clean up both sides so to keep the dragons in the middle, the narrower, the better